shreeyapatell/uidesign-final/README.md

 # Motivation & Audience

 # Running Instructions
-1. In the uidesign-final directory, run "python server.py"
+1. In the "uidesign-final" directory, run "python server.py"
 2. In a web browser, visit http://127.0.0.1:5000/
 # Deployment & Demo